The Reasons Teaching Multiculturalism in the Classroom is Vitally Important

 “What?” you say, “That sounds really challenging and I have limited time to put together the unit.”

 This is where I can help you. 🙂

 Picture This in Your Classroom

 You have your materials you need to teach the basics to the students (maps, articles, coloring pages, worksheets, etc.) Once you have spent the time you plan for learning, segue to the play unit.

 As I mentioned, I created several fifteen minute class plays.
 Plus, there are reader’s theater versions as well.
 You can incorporate them into your study of a culture or country today!

-To date, there is one for Bulgaria, German, Japan, China, Alaska, India and one of the Jewish culture.
+To date, there is one for Bulgaria, German, Japan, China, Alaska, India, Peru, Canada and one of the Jewish culture.
 Keep checking back, because more multicultural plays are added every month.
 These plays are written for fifth through eighth grade classes, however, I twice adapted Ojisan and the Grateful Statues–once for younger students (grades 2 to 4) and another version for students (6-9).
 My newest offerings are from the Inca and Zuni indigeous tribes–The Magic Lake and Maidens of the Corn.
 You can find them here: DramaMommaSpeaks

 Check out here the one for lower elementary grades here: Ojisan and the Grateful Statues (Creative Dramatics Level)